RealGeeks/lead_router.py/README.md

 ### Deployment

 If you want to use Async Send there is a docker image, quay.io/realgeeks/leadrouter_subscriber.
-Use this but override the command to pass in the right options:

-`leadrouter subscriber --beanstalkd-host beanstalk --beanstalkd-port 11300 --beanstalkd-tube leadrouter --loglevel debug`
+Set the following environment variables:
+  * BEANSTALK_HOST
+  * BEANSTALK_PORT
+  * BEANSTALK_TUBE
+  * LOGLEVEL

 # Development